 Ms. Parshall received her J.D. at Stanford Law School, Stanford, California and her B.A. from Harvard University, Cambridge, Massachusetts.
 Ms. Parshall is currently on the Board of Regulus Therapeutics Inc., a company co-founded by Isis, and Cytokinetics, Inc. Ms. Parshall is also a member of the Licensing Executives Society and a member of the American, California, and San Diego bar associations.

 Dr. Bennett is Senior Vice President of Research at Isis Pharmaceuticals.
 He is responsible for preclinical antisense drug discovery and antisense technology research.
-Dr. Bennett is one of the founding members of the Company.
-He has been involved in the development of antisense oligonucleotides as therapeutic agents, including research on the application of oligonucleotides for inflammatory, neurodegenerative diseases and cancer, oligonucleotide delivery and pharmacokinetics.
-He also runs the Company's antisense mechanism program which is focused on the development of RNase H, RNAi, micro-RNA and splicing.
+Dr. Bennett is also the franchise leader for the Neurological Programs at Isis.
+He is one of the founding members of the Company.
+Dr. Bennett has been involved in the development of antisense oligonucleotides as therapeutic agents, including research on the application of oligonucleotides for inflammatory, neurodegenerative diseases and cancer, oligonucleotide delivery, pharmacokinetics and medicinal chemistry.
 Dr. Bennett has published more than 150 papers in the field of antisense research and development and has more than 130 issued U.S. patents.

 Prior to joining Isis, Dr. Bennett was Associate Senior Investigator in the Department of Molecular Pharmacology at SmithKline and French Laboratories, GlaxoSmithKline (currently, GlaxoSmithKline).

 Dr. Bennett received his Ph.D. in Pharmacology from Baylor College of Medicine, Houston, Texas and his B.S. degree in Pharmacy from the University of New Mexico, Albuquerque, New Mexico.
-Dr. Bennett performed his postdoctoral research in the Department of Molecular Pharmacology at SmithKline and French Laboratories, where he studied the signal transduction pathway of leukotrienes.
+Dr. Bennett performed his postdoctoral research in the Department of Molecular Pharmacology at SmithKline and French Laboratories.
 Dr. Bennett serves on the Advisory Board for the Experimental Therapeutics Centre in Singapore and the Scientific Committee for the American Society of Gene and Cell Therapy.

 Dr. Geary is Senior Vice President of Development at Isis Pharmaceuticals.
 He is responsible for preclinical and clinical development of antisense drugs.
 Since joining Isis in 1995, Dr. Geary has been involved in discovery and development including the regulatory submission of more than 20 investigational new drug applications to U.S. and other regulatory agencies.
 During his tenure at Isis, he has authored or coauthored 10 book chapters and more than 40 peer-reviewed manuscripts, which form a body of work that fully characterize the pharmacokinetics and metabolism of antisense drugs and the relationship of drug concentrations to activity and safety.